 - They only move post-eviction tenant property (left behind) to or near the property line once reaching the 24-hour mark.

-- The landlord mus serve a 10 day notice to the tenant in cases of abandonment or move outs; however property valued over $500 must go on public sale).
+- The landlord must serve a 10-day notice to the tenant in cases of abandonment or move-outs; however, property valued over $500 must go on public sale.

 - Leases with an abandonment clause can release the landlord from issuing a notice to dispose of unclaimed property should the tenant abandon the property.